softhenicshruu/dsr7/README.md

    yarn start:ui

-7. Open the UI in your browser using the provided URL to interact with the game.
+7. Open the index.html file in your browser using the provided URL to interact with the game.

 ### Running the Project